What is Keratoconus?

 To demonstrate, we took this photo with our slit lamp microscope camera.
 In this image the eye on the left is one of our Custom Eyecare staff members, whereas the eye on the right is one of our keratoconic patients.
 The differences in the corneal contour highlight the changes in keratoconus.

-Keratoconus often first appears in the teens or twenties.
+Keratoconus often first appears in the teens or twenties, although in some cases it presents in young children.
 It often progresses for 10-20 years and then stabilises, although everyone is different.
-The cause is not fully understood but it does appear to be associated with allergies and excessive eye-rubbing, and also there is likely to be a genetic (hereditary) component.
+The cause is not fully understood but it does appear to be associated with allergies and excessive eye-rubbing, and also there is a genetic (hereditary) component.

 If you know, or even suspect, that you have keratoconus or a related condition we are happy to welcome you to our practice for an initial consultation and a discussion of your various options.

 Contact us to arrange your keratoconus assessment and comprehensive eye & vision check.

 Want to know about all things Keratoconus?
 Watch this video:

 What are the Keratoconus Treatment options?
 Watch this video:

 Keratoconus Options to Improve Vision